-''' Cooper, p.159: In a number of hiographies, LRH claims to have be descended from Count de Loup, to be part French and part Scots and to have a branch of his family coming from Little Clacton, Essex.
-He claims to have graduated in mathematics and engineering from Columbian Washington University, to have graduated in civil engineering from Goorge fm Sequoia University.
+Clacton, Essex (CHECKILL) his family does come for an Cooper, p.159: In a number of biographies, LRH claims to have bn descended from Count de Loup, to be part French and part Scots and to have a branch of his family coning from Little Clacton, Essex.
+He claims to have graduated in mathematics and engineering from Columbian University, to have graduated in civil engineering from George Washington University, to have attended Princeton, and to have a PhD Many of these thing.
+In his Brief Biography, LRH claims to have excelled in atomic and molecular phenomenona, mathematics and huamnities.
+In truth his grades were appallingly low; he was placed on probation after first year and Government for three months, possibly as part of a war service course.
+(CHECK ADRESS!!!) operating through a PO Box and offering mail order Hubbard establishment - a Harvard student discovered LRH ws on t staff (22) (2) Gid not return for second.
+He was at Princeton School of Military Government for three months, possibly as part of a war service course.
+(CHECK ADRESS!!!) operating through a ponencial dwelling in the doctorster with the service course.
+6

-Many of these things are true-his family does come from Little

-Many of these things are true-his family does come from Little

-In his Brief Biography, LRH claims to have excelled in atomic and were appallingly low; he was placed on probation after first year and Government for second.
-He was at Princeton School of Military And Sequoia University was traced to a residential dwelling in LA doctorates.
-Was formerly College of Drugless Healing and might hy bn (222) '''